Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_randstad-micro-services.md

 # Randstad monolith to micro services

+Front-end support in a team to rebuild existing monolitic functionalities to orchestrated microservices.
-White-label Angular implementation of micro-service based functionalities for Randstad operating companies.
+White-label Angular implementation of functionalities for Randstad operating companies.
 Leading role in moving and aligning all front-end projects to an Nx-based monorepository housing Angular as well as vanilla and React.